The Langoliers (miniseries): Pre-production

+Filming

 The miniseries was filmed almost entirely in and around the Bangor International Airport in Bangor, Maine (author King's hometown) during the summer of 1994.
-Producer David Kappes noted that the crew considered using an airport in Pittsburgh and a newly opened one in Denver, both of which were closed and therefore suitable for filming, but decided against them due to a desire to bring reality to the story and film in the airport where the series takes place.
-The film crew used a cold war-era bomber hangar, although final scenes were shot in a functional waiting area within the airport.
+Producer David Kappes noted that the crew considered using an airport in Pittsburgh and a newly opened one in Denver, both of which were closed and therefore suitable for filming, but decided against them because they wanted to bring reality to the story and film in the airport where the novel takes place.
+The film crew used a Cold War–era bomber hangar, which was considered convenient for the cast and crew, but suffered issues with noise and heat, necessitating a large air conditioning unit.
+A second L-1011 airliner, which had been retired from Trans World Airlines and rescued for filming purposes, was used for takeoff and landing shots.

+Filming days lasted between 12 and 15 hours, with actors typically working six days a week.
+Final scenes were shot in a functional waiting area within the airport.

 Real passengers were able to observe rehearsals although numerous close encounters between actors and tourists were reported.
-Due to jet noise from aircraft, a considerable budget was provided to re-record voices and over-loop in post-production.
+Jet noise from aircraft required a considerable budget to re-record voices and over-loop in post-production.

+Post-production

 Filming wrapped in September 1994, around two months after production began.
-The cost to produce the miniseries according to Charles Miller, production manner, was estimated in the region of $3 million to $5 million, although costs were kept lower due to the compact location of the airport and set.
+The cost to produce the miniseries according to Charles Miller, production manager, was estimated in the region of $3 million to $5 million, although costs were kept lower due to the compact location of the airport and set.
 The cast and crew stayed in the Bangor Airport Marriot Hotel, filling 40 rooms.
+The numbers of cast and crew exceeded 130, as well as roughly 175 extras who all lived locally.